 Radical means many things to me.
 It can mean new, it can mean innovative, but it also means moving away from what is the norm.
 It is a radical idea that we could look at mothers as doing radical work.
 In 2010, Amoke Kubat founded Yo Mama’s House, a cooperative for women who are artists, mothers, activists, and healers that emphasizes the Mother Wit rooted in the culture and lived experience within the rich multicultural community of North Minneapolis.…

-Artist-in-residence Amoke Kubat and artist Jennifer Johnson will present their original play, “ANGRY BLACK WOMAN and Well-Intentioned White Girl,” with a public conversation and group art activity to follow.
-The reading is part of a larger project taking place during February and March, when Amoke will curate a series of movie screenings and a pop-up exhibition featuring Northside artists.
-Entitled, Yo Mama’s House Northside Black History Month Pop-Up Museum, the exhibition and its related activities invite visitors to experience Northside Minneapolis’ own Afrofuturism—reimagining a future through the lens of the African diaspora.
+Artist-in-residence Amoke Kubat and artist Jennifer Johnson will present their original play, “ANGRY BLACK WOMAN and Well-Intentioned White Girl,” with a Q & A and refreshments to follow.
+The reading is part of Black to the Future: Yo Mama’s House Northside Black History Month Pop-Up Museum.
+Curated by Amoke Kubat, the exhibition runs from February 8 – 29 and features work from Northside Minneapolis-based artists, inviting visitors to experience the Northside’s own Afrofuturism—reimagining a future through the lens of the African diaspora.

 ABOUT THE PLAY (Words from Amoke Kubat)

 “What BLACK WOMAN AIN’T ANGRY?
 We live in America!
 We live in Minnesota—the NICEST RACIST Place on the planet!
 We are overworked, underpaid, and under-resourced.
 We take care of everything and everybody; the living, the dying, the crazies, the hopeless … at home, at work, in relationships.
 All around the world some black woman is bending and stretching to make it work for everybody else.” —ANGRY BLACK WOMAN